Shrewsbury night bus used by nearly 400 in first week as public are urged 'use it or lose it'

 "With Christmas celebrations now in full swing, I’d really encourage anyone staying out late to plan their route home and make use of the Night Bus rather than walking long distances or near the river in the dark, which can pose real safety risks.
 The Night Bus is affordable, reliable and, most importantly, it’s safe.”

-Councillor Rob Wilson, Shropshire Council's Portfolio Holder for Economic Growth & Transport, added: “These first-week figures are an encouraging sign that late-night transport has an important role to play in Shrewsbury’s future.
+Councillor Rob Wilson, Shropshire Council's portfolio holder for economic growth and transport, added: “These first-week figures are an encouraging sign that late-night transport has an important role to play in Shrewsbury’s future.
 For us at Shropshire Council, this trial is all about understanding how better-connected evening travel can support our night-time economy and make the town more accessible for everyone.

 "Over the coming weeks we’ll be analysing usage patterns to help shape long-term decisions.
 The early signs are positive, the more residents use this service, the higher the chance that something similar can become permanent.”

-The Night Bus runs Monday to Saturday until midnight across three key routes: N11 – Oxon; N25 – Harlescott; N27 – Bayston Hill.
+The Night Bus runs Monday to Saturday until midnight across three key routes: N11 (Oxon), N25 (Harlescott) and N27 (Bayston Hill).

 Fares are priced at £2 for adults, £1 for under-16s, and £5 for a group ticket for up to five people.